otvam/pypeec/docs/content/method.rst

 ------------------------------

 For the quasi-static solution (AC solution), the system cannot be represented with a purely resistive circuit.
-A natural step would be to extend the resistive circuit with self inductances (:ref:`Fig. 3 <fig_3>`).
+A natural step would be to extend the resistive circuit with self-inductances (:ref:`Fig. 3 <fig_3>`).
 However, the obtained current distribution is identical to the DC solution, which is incorrect.

 .. _fig_3:
 .. figure:: ../method/peec_3.png

-   Fig. 3 - Extension of the PEEC circuit with self inductances (incorrect solution).
+   Fig. 3 - Extension of the PEEC circuit with self-inductances (incorrect solution).

-The reason behind this incorrect solution is linked to the Faraday's law of induction.
+The reason behind this incorrect solution is linked to Faraday's law of induction.
 The magnetic field produced by the current of a cell is inducing a voltage in the neighboring cells.
-Therefore, self inductances are not sufficient, mutual inductances between the cells are also required.
+Therefore, self-inductances are not sufficient, mutual inductances between the cells are also required.
-The updated equivalent circuit (:ref:`Fig. 4 <fig_4>`) depicts the resistances, self inductances, and mutual inductances.
+The updated equivalent circuit (:ref:`Fig. 4 <fig_4>`) depicts the resistances, self-inductances, and mutual inductances.
 The obtained current distribution differs from the DC solution, which can be explained by the induced currents (eddy currents).
 It can be seen that the current distribution is concentrated towards the edges of the busbar (skin and proximity effects).